anxkhn/azure-ai-900-exam-prep/questions.md

 Your company is exploring the use of voice recognition technologies in its smart home devices.
 The company wants to identify any barriers that might unintentionally leave out specific user groups.
 This an example of which Microsoft guiding principle for responsible AI?

-1.  accountability
+A.  accountability
-2.  fairness
+B.  fairness
-3.  inclusiveness
+C.  inclusiveness
-4.  privacy and security
+D.  privacy and security

 **Answer(s):** C